elastic/rally/docs/adding_tracks.rst

 1. Create a track JSON file and mapping files as described above and place them in a separate folder in the ``rally-tracks`` repository.
 Please also add a README file in this folder which contains licensing information (respecting the licensing terms of the source data).
 Note that pull requests for tracks without a license cannot be accepted.
 2. Upload the associated data so they can be publicly downloaded via HTTP.
 The data should be compressed either as .bz2 (recommended) or as .zip.
 Also, don't forget to upload the "-1k" data files to support test mode properly.
 3. Create a pull request in the `rally-tracks Github repo <https://github.com/elastic/rally-tracks>`_.

+You've now mastered the basics of track development for Rally.
+It's time to pat yourself on the back before you dive into the advanced topics!

 Advanced topics
 ---------------